BAMWelDX/weldx/doc/developers_doc/time_data.md

 be specified.
 Often we are only interested in the temporal relations towards a specific event (like the start of an experiment) and not when exactly this event occurred.
-In this case the combination of `pandas.TimedeltaIndex` and `pandas.Timestamp` enables us to omit irrelevant data.
+In this case the combination of `pandas.TimedeltaIndex` and the optional `pandas.Timestamp` enables us to omit irrelevant data.

+Even though a `pint.Quantity` stores the same information as a `pandas.TimedeltaIndex`, it doesn't enforce a temporal order.
+Therefore `pandas.TimedeltaIndex` is better suited as internal data format.

-- Internally `NumPy` time data types are used too for some specific task.
+Apart from the officially supported data types, `NumPy` time data types are used internally for some specific tasks like serialization.
-- Quantities provide less utility -> no sort
+The main reason for this is that the `pandas` types are based on them.

 ### How should time be handled in public interfaces?

+Each function that accepts time as parameter should be able to deal with the supported data types that were previously specified.
+This usually means that the corresponding function actually needs two parameters, `time` and `reference_time`.
+The reference time is optional when using `pandas.TimedeltaIndex` or a `pint.Quantity` as `time` and is ignored if `time` is a `pandas.DatetimeIndex`.

+> TODO: discuss return type

+The favored return type of public functions and class properties is a `pint.Quantity` since it is the most important data type for the user.
+Ideally, he is never required to deal with any other type.

 ## Common operations and their solutions

+This section covers some frequently required operations that already have a default solution that should be utilized.

 ### Type casting